brwnj/cu_projects/README.md

     + testing mouse -- for each polya grab 25, 50, 75, 100 from the site
         + align to mouse and see what maps for each length
         + are there gains in using longer length reads

+# Nicoli
++ combine L1 and L2
++ tracks for duplicates and without duplicates